polkadot-js/docs/docs/substrate/extrinsics.md

   - `origin` is a current runner-up.
 In this case, the deposit is unreserved, returned and   origin is removed as a runner-up.

   - `origin` is a current member.
 In this case, the deposit is unreserved and origin is   removed as a member, consequently not being a candidate for the next round anymore.
-Similar to [`remove_members`], if replacement runners exists, they are immediately    used.
+Similar to [`remove_member`](Self::remove_member), if replacement runners exists,    they are immediately used.
 If the prime is renouncing, then no prime will exist until    the next round.

    The dispatch origin of this call must be signed, and have one of the above roles.